SLACK / PRODUCT DESIGN

 Closing in on a path & talking with a Sr. engineer friend at Slack

 After doing my due diligence and exploring lots of different options, the decision was made to pursue an AI based solution.
 The reasoning was simple.
-It had the highest upside from both a potential business and user impact perspective.
+It had the highest upside from both a potential business AND user impact perspective.

 I knew I needed more input though so I got in touch with an old college friend who was an engineer at Slack and showed him two quick ideas I’d wireframed up.
 I was trying to learn two things.